sujon13/hello-world/README.md

 # hello-world
-It is my repository.From today i will try to add my necessary files in git
+It is my first repository.From today i will try to add my necessary files in git.